 Human papillomaviruses (HPV) infect epithelial tissues of skin and mucous membranes .
 The most common clinical manifestation of these viruses is warts (verrucae).
 There are over 150 distinct HPV subtypes; some tend to infect specific body sites and produce characteristic proliferative lesions at those sites.
 As an example, HPV type 1 commonly infects the soles of the feet and produces plantar warts, while HPV types 6 and 11 infect the anogenital area and cause anogenital warts.
-(See "Condylomata acuminata (anogenital warts)".)
+(See "Condylomata acuminata (anogenital warts) in adults".)

 HPV subtypes have a variable potential to cause malignant change.
 However, the common cutaneous warts discussed here are rarely linked with HPV-associated carcinoma.
 (See "Virology of human papillomavirus infections and the link to cancer".)